JaValodya/SkyWareInventoryProject/ReadMeFirst.txt

-This file contains instructions for operating the project "SkyWereInwentoryProject" as a team:
+This file contains instructions for managing
+the project "SkyWereInwentoryProject" as a team:
 ================================================
 Git Network: